yhaochen/WBM_Haqiqi_example_instruction/README.md

 ### 3. Prepare the data init files

 WBM's model settings are controlled by different initialization files (.init files).
-There is a core init file that lists the other required init files.
-The other init files point to different data and parameters.
-In this instruction we begin with the init files pointing to each dataset.
-All the data init files should be put in the  `/my_WBM/wbm_storage_v1.0.0/data_init` folder.
+There is a core .init file that lists the other required data .init files.
+The other data .init files point to different data and parameters.
+In this instruction we begin with the .init files pointing to each dataset.
+All the data .init files should be put in the  `/my_WBM/wbm_storage_v1.0.0/data_init` folder.
+For your convenience, all the .init files are included in this GitHub repo under the `/init_files` folder.
+(Note only a part of them are directly included in the downloaded data).

 ### 3.1.
 Climate data and cropland data init files

-These init files are in the "/squam.sr.unh.edu/US_CDL_v3_data/data_init/" folder under the data folder.
+These init files are directly available in the "/squam.sr.unh.edu/US_CDL_v3_data/data_init/" folder under the data folder.
+In this GitHub repo, they are under the `/init_files` folder.
 They include:

 **PRISM data:**